Jason Akeson: Professional

 Akeson was signed by the Philadelphia Flyers to a three-year entry-level contract on March 2, 2011.
 He spent most of his first two professional seasons with the Adirondack Phantoms of the American Hockey League, leading the team in point scoring both seasons.
 He made his NHL debut on April 27, 2013 in the Flyers season finale against the Ottawa Senators (of the rookie's hometown) in which he also banked his first NHL goal on netminder Craig Anderson, which was also his first NHL career shot.
 He spent the 2013–14 regular season with Adirondack, but was called up for the Flyers' final regular season game.
 He was then added to the postseason roster, where he netted two goals in a seven-game first round loss to the New York Rangers.

 On July 1, 2015, Akeson signed a one-year, two-way contract with the Buffalo Sabres.
 He began the 2015–16 season with affiliate, the Rochester Americans.
 After 52 games with the Americans, he was traded by the Sabres in a seven player deal to the Ottawa Senators on February 27, 2016.
 He was immediately reassigned to AHL affiliate, the Binghamton Senators for the remainders of the year.

 As a free agent from the Senators, Akeson opted to continue his career abroad, agreeing to a one-year deal with Russian club, Admiral Vladivostok on September 20, 2016.
 After 17 games with Vladivostok, Akeson left Admiral and returned to the Binghamton Senators for the rest of the 2016–17 season.

 Akeson was un-signed over the summer and belatedly agreed to a professional try-out contract to join the Syracuse Crunch training camp on September 26, 2017.
 He made the opening night roster for the 2017–18 season, and despite contributing with 1 goal and 5 points he was released by the Crunch after 11 games on November 9, 2017.
 Akeson as a free agent opted to sign abroad for the remainder of the season, signing with Swedish club, Mora IK of the SHL on December 19, 2017.

 In the following off-season, Akeson decided to continue his European career, agreeing to a one-year deal with German club, Kölner Haie of the DEL, on July 25, 2018.
 He spent three seasons with Kölner Haie before joining the Straubing Tigers on July 1, 2021.
 He finished his first season with the Tigers as the top scorer in the league, with 68 points.

+On January 22, 2025, Akeson signed a two-year contract with Genève-Servette HC of the National League (NL), starting with the 2025/26 season.
+He is expected to acquire Swiss citizenship in September 2025, allowing him to sign as a non-import player.